freistil/freistilbox-docs/source/tech_faq/dns.md

 tags: [ dns ]
 ---

-# How do I set up DNS for my website?
+# How to set up DNS for your website

 For your website to respond to its official domain name, the domain's DNS records have to point to freistilbox.
 If your domain is managed by us, you can